engin100/980/labs/lab-2.md

 ## Post-Lab Extra Assignment

-This semester, we are going to use a tool called **Altium**.
+This semester, we are going to use a tool called **KiCad**.
 We are also going to work with schematics a lot.
-Instead of hand drawing all of the schematics, we are going to draw them in Altium.
-Therefore, as part of our second lab, we are going to have you do an exercise that walks you through how to draw a simple schematic in Altium.
+Instead of hand drawing all of the schematics, we are going to draw them in KiCad.
+Therefore, as part of our second lab, we are going to have you do an exercise that walks you through how to draw a simple schematic in KiCad.
 This is a separate lab assignment called Postlab 2b.

 [Link to lab 2b](/labs/lab-2b)